NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

     callbacksForReturn: callback, // Optional callback called with the return button
     callbackForSubtitles: callback, // Optional callback called with the subtitles instance
     callbacksForPlayer: callback, // Optional callback called with the player instances
-    cast: boolean, // Optioanl, used to determines if the cast will be enabled or not
+    cast: boolean, // Optional, used to determines if the cast will be enabled or not
     debug: true, // Optional
     defaultLanguage: string, // Optional
     disableKeyEvents: false, // Optional